It may take 'many, many' more vaccine mandates to end the Covid-19 pandemic, Fauci says – KION546

 “In addition to prevention … we need to continue to emphasize to all parents and families the importance of timely diagnosing through testing,” Versalovic said.
 “And then triage the care appropriately.
 Decide whether that child needs hospital-based care.
 We know how to treat children at this point in the pandemic.”

-The concern over children’s risk of becoming infected has increased as many return to their classrooms for a new school year.

-Monday is the first time New York City public schools are anticipating 100% of students back since last year.
+New York City public schools reopened Monday morning with 100% of its students back in classrooms.

 “We’ve been working for 18 months to get ready for this day,” New York Education Chancellor Meisha Ross Porter told CNN in an interview Friday.

-As for safety concerns, all students and teachers returning to school on Monday will be required to wear masks and the city previously announced a vaccine mandate for all public school employees with no testing opt out.
+All students and teachers returning to school on Monday will be required to wear masks, and the city previously announced a vaccine mandate for all public school employees with no testing opt-out.
+On Friday, the United Federation of Teachers said in a statement that an independent arbitrator decided teachers who have documented or religious exemptions must be offered a non-classroom assignment.

-Last week, New York Mayor Bill De Blasio announced 72% of teachers are vaccinated and 65% of students 12-17 years old have had at least one dose of the Covid-19 vaccine.
+Department of Education officials said Monday that 74% of teachers and 66% of students 12-17 years old have been vaccinated in New York City.

-On Friday, the United Federation of Teachers said in a statement, that an independent arbitrator decided teachers who have documented or religious exemptions must be offered a non-classroom assignment.

-In some parts of the country, a return to campus has coincided with a surge in pediatric cases.

-At Texas Children’s Hospital, Versalovic said, “We continue to be on a high plateau.
-The reality is we may be headed to another peak — or another valley if we all pull together.”
+US Education Secretary Miguel Cardona appeared virtually from a Bronx school and praised NYC officials for the reopening plan.

 The-CNN-Wire